jonnyzzz/TeamCity.Node/README.md

  - `node.js` build runner to run `.js` file or source code
  - `node.js NPM` build runner to execute NPM commands
  - `Phantom.JS` build runner to run `.js`, `.coffee` (or other script) file or source code.
+ - `Grunt` build runner to run your grunt scripts.
+It's assumes you have `grunt` and `grunt-cli` NPM packages installed to local repo

 License